sendyhalim/blog/content/posts/development-practices/2021-09-18-practical-programming-principles.md

 ### Readability
 Readability means it's easy to understand, not just easy to read. `Easy to understand` meaning might vary because each company/team has their own engineering skills standard.
-Having readability standard set earlier will help the team to jump between codebase faster in the long run, including new engineer onboarding process.
+Having a readability standard set earlier will boost team productivity in the longer run (cut communication cost, reduce time needed to understand the code, etc) and improve engineer onboarding process.

 ##### Readability - static type
 If possible it might be worth the investment to use statically typed language.
 Code is meant to be read more than it is written,